GROUNDING EXERCISES FOR ANXIETY

 In recent years he has calmed down and got back on track with his music.
 He admits that he’s more grounded now.

-Justin Bieber is an extreme example of someone losing track with reality but you get the idea.
-It’s easy to get attached to needs and rewards which contributes to you becoming ungrounded.
+Justin Bieber is an extreme example of someone losing track of reality but you get the idea.
+It’s easy to get attached to needs and rewards so it’s never been more important to learn grounding techniques, especially when it comes to anxiety.

 Grounding exercises for anxiety are designed to get you back into your right mind, reconnect with the world around you, and help you feel more in tune with the present moment.

-The good news is, these exercises can be done relatively quickly and you can feel the effects right away.
-These are not designed to be long, complex exercises, instead they are everyday activities that you need to practise mindfully.
+The good news is, that these exercises can be done and you can feel the effects right away.
+These are not designed to be long, complex exercises, instead, they are everyday activities that you need to practise mindfully.

 I’ve put together a complete list of grounding exercises for anxiety to be a helpful resource.
 If you use any others that I don’t mention, please leave a comment at the end of this post!